mihirchronicles/mihirchronicles.github.io/content/essays/no-risk-no-snack.md

 In investing, your job is to mitigate as much as risk possible, but I was vulnerable to my weakest impulses and passions during the Great Recession of 2008.
 Before the collapse, speculation dominated the culture and I participated in it.
 I made my quick dollars in short amount of time, but lost majority of it during the recession.

 These lessons had a huge impact on me.
-I was never going to make the same mistakes again, at least in investing, which is to lose my initial principal.
+I decided to never make those same mistakes again, at least in investing, which is not to lose initial investment.

 I became a risk mitigator.
 The impact of that was I became too skeptical about everything and missed out on the large returns before the COVID-19 pandemic.
 I had no interest in get-rich-quickly conversations.